djbob0/Data-Science-Minor/README.md

 Visualise_patient(patient_group, patientnr=[1],right = True, left = False, linelabel= True)
 Visualise_patient.plot()
 ```
-*This code was copied out of `main.py` in [src2](2.Learning_on_Machine_Learning/src2)*
+*This code was copied out of `main.py` in [src2](2.Learning_on_Machine_Learning/src2/main.py)*

 In src2[*/main.py*](2.Learning_on_Machine_Learning/src2/main.py) a visualization gets shown, after the training and test data gets created.
 This visualization shows the data exactly how it gets handed to a machine learning model.

 ![csv_2D](3.Visualization/PNG/CSV_2D.png)

 This graph was more a proof of concept, than an actual tool for visualization.
 This came, when I integrated the Visualization class into the main branch.
-At this point of the project we realized that patientgroup 4 we received from the LUMC wasn’t what we expected it to be.
-The values in pg4 were completely different, then the ones for pg 1-3.
+At this point of the project we realized that patientgroup 4 we received from the LUMC wasn’t what we expected it to be(thanks to the [visualization](3.Visualization/PNG/cat1_vs_cat4.png) I created).
+The values in pg4 were completely different, then the ones for patientgroup 1-3.

-- screenshot of configurations for the Visualize class

 In order to contribute to the project, I created a class Visualize in the master branch, that anybody could make use of, just by turning it on in the config and by changing a few parameters in the definition of the class.